matakus/dctl/README.md

 ---

 ### zCCTF <--- Required
 Contains all the Color Convertions and Transfer Fucntions.
-Most DCTL's require this and it needs to be in the same folder ad the DCTLs you're using.
+Most DCTL's require this and it needs to be in the same folder as the DCTLs you're using.